Basic economy class: Alaska Airlines

 In April 2018, Alaska Airlines announced its version of basic economy called Saver Fares, with the fares rolling out from January 2019.
 As of April 2019, basic economy fares on Alaska include a free carry-on allowance and free seat selection, but only for seats at the back of the aircraft.
 Changes and cancellations are not allowed after 24 hours of booking.
 In addition, basic economy passengers are the last to board.

 JetBlue Airways

 In October 2018, JetBlue Airways president Joanna Geraghty announced plans to introduce basic economy fares starting in late 2019, in response to competitors introducing basic economy on routes flown by JetBlue.
-On November 12, 2019, JetBlue introduced "Blue basic", a basic economy option on JetBlue routes.
-Passengers were allowed to bring a carry-on bag.
-Blue basic flyers board last, select a seat at check-in, cannot cancel or change flights, and earn fewer frequent flyer miles.
-In July 2021, JetBlue stopped allowing carryon bags for customers in its Blue basic class.
+This was introduced on November 12, 2019, referred to as a "Blue Basic" fare, and passengers were allowed to bring a carry-on bag.
+Blue Basic flyers board last, select a seat at check-in, cannot cancel or change flights, and earn fewer frequent flyer miles.
+In July 2021, JetBlue stopped allowing carry-on bags for customers in its Blue Basic class, but later reversed this decision in June 2024.